of Bloom library cardholders: 189

 Bloom is a food truck and mobile library designed to provide access to the critical nutrition and education opportunities that all children in our valley need and deserve.
 Bloom is a partnership between The Hunger Coalition and The Community Library in Ketchum.

-Bloom will connect children to books and learning and also provide a free, nutritious lunch to those who are often left without access to healthy foods and summer activities.
+Bloom connects children to books and learning and also provide a free, nutritious lunch to those who are often left without access to healthy foods and summer activities.

 “It’s time to bring these services to the kids who need it the most,” said Naomi Spence, Associate Director of The Hunger Coalition.
 “This year, Bloom is traveling the valley five days a week, twice a day, to locations from North Fork to Carey,” said Spence.